m-labs/artiq/doc/manual/core_device.rst

 KC705
 -----

 The main target board for the ARTIQ core device is the KC705 development board from Xilinx.
-It supports the NIST QC1 hardware via an adapter, and the NIST CLOCK and QC2 hardware (FMC).
+It supports the NIST CLOCK and QC2 hardware (FMC).

 Common problems
 +++++++++++++++

 * The SW13 switches on the board need to be set to 00001.
-* When connected, QC1 and CLOCK adapters break the JTAG chain due to TDI not being connect to TDO on the FMC mezzanine.
+* When connected, CLOCK adapter breaks the JTAG chain due to TDI not being connect to TDO on the FMC mezzanine.
 * On some boards, the JTAG USB connector is not correctly soldered.

 VADJ